Handling highly correlated genes in prediction analysis of genomic studies

 \subsection{Comparison of performance on feature gene selection}

-The task of selecting feature genes can be considered as a series of binary decisions for all the genes.
-In the machine learning community, the quantities~(\ref{f:crit2})-~(\ref{f:crit4}) are the most popular criteria to evaluate the performance of such tasks.
+Selecting feature genes can be considered a series of binary decisions for all the genes.
+In the machine learning community, the quantities~(\ref{f:crit2})-~(\ref{f:crit4}) are the most popular criteria to evaluate the performance of feature selection.
 Precision~(\ref{f:crit2}) is the fraction of the true feature gene among the selected ones, which is equivalent to $1 - $False Discovery Rate.
 Recall~(\ref{f:crit3}) is the fraction of the selected true genes among the true feature genes, which is also called sensitivity in the statistical community.
 When evaluating the performance of methods, precision and recall need to be considered together as a pair.
-These two criteria may rank the performance of the methods differently, while the F1 score~(\ref{f:crit4}) is the harmonic mean of precision and recall, which carries information about both statistics.
+These two criteria may rank the performance of the methods differently, while the F1 score~(\ref{f:crit4}) is the harmonic mean of precision and recall, which carries information of both statistics.

-Figure~\ref{fig:PR} visualizes the pairwise differences (the grouped minus the standard) of the precision (left panel), recall (middle panel) and F1 scores (right panel) calculated from each simulated data.
-The positive value of these differences indicates that our method outperforms the standard Elastic Net model.
-Each row represents the analysis results from $100$ simulated data sets based on one benchmark scRNA-seq data.
-The names of the benchmark data are labelled on the left-hand side of boxes.
-These boxes show that the majority of the differences are greater than $0$, which indicates our method outperforms the standard Elastic Net model in the performance of gene selection.
-To investigate the significance of these differences, we conducted paired Wilcoxon signed-rank tests with p-values less than $10^{-5}$ for the precision differences and $10^{-14}$ for the recall differences and F1 score differences.
-In summary, the results of the simulation study show that the performance of feature gene selection of the Elastic Net model are significantly improved by integrating this model with our novel grouping strategy.
+Figure \ref{fig:PR} visualizes the pairwise differences (the integrated one minus the standard one) of the precision (left panel), recall (middle panel) and F1 scores (right panel) calculated from each simulated data.
+Each row represents pairwise differences from $100$ simulated datasets based on one benchmark scRNA-seq data labelled on the left-hand side of boxes.
+Positive values of those differences indicate that the integration of our method with the Elastic Net outperforms the standard Elastic Net.
+So, those boxes with the majority of the differences greater than $0$ indicate that the integrated method outperforms the standard Elastic Net model in gene selection.
+To investigate the significance of those differences, we conducted paired Wilcoxon signed-rank tests, and the resulting p-values are less than $10^{-5}$ for the precision differences and $10^{-14}$ for the recall differences and F1 score differences.
+In summary, the simulation result shows that the performance of feature gene selection of the Elastic Net is significantly improved by integrating with our novel grouping strategy.